l0calh05t/advent-of-code-2022/README.md

 All the work is in the parsing again (using nom once more, but with `&str` instead of `&[u8]` this time).
 The rest of the task pretty much writes itself.
 Quite literally in Rust 🦀 due to `#[derive(...)]`.

+## Day 14

+Not particularly challenging, but a fun one.
+Used [derive_more](https://github.com/JelteF/derive_more) on this one for `IntoIter`.
+Also added a custom `impl Display` for my simulation state, but graphical output would be even neater.
+I may have to add some form of graphical output at some point.